 What is a Traffic Technician?

-Traffic technicians may work on newly constructed roads, but usually they perform more duties that are related to maintenance.
-Traffic technicians are professional engineering specialists who work under the guidance of a civil engineer in most cases.
+A traffic technician is a skilled worker who specializes in the technical aspects of studying and controlling vehicle traffic.
+They sometimes work on newly constructed roads, but typically perform more duties that are related to the maintenance of roads.
+Traffic technicians are specialists who work under the guidance of a civil engineer in most cases.

 Occasionally, traffic technicians fulfill the role of researcher and data collector when assisting a civil engineer.
 Expanding a decades-old interstate highway, for example, requires a large amount of data collection in order to accommodate modern traffic flow.
 Without the real-world expertise of traffic technicians, civil engineers would not be able to apply experimental concepts.